MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/fin-ops-core/dev-itpro/analytics/er-components-inspections.md

 #### <a name="option-1"></a>Alternativ 1

-Endre den konfigurerte modelltilordningen ved å legge til en binding for **model.Vendor.Name**-datakildefeltet.
+Endre den konfigurerte modelltilordningen ved å legge til en binding for datakildefeltet **model.Vendor.Name**.

 #### <a name="option-2"></a>Alternativ 2